kubedb/cli/docs/concepts/databases/mysql.md

 `spec.topology` is an optional field that provides a way to configure HA, fault-tolerant MySQL cluster.
 This field enables you to specify the clustering mode.
 Currently, we support only MySQL Group Replication.

-You can specify the following things in `spec.topology` field,
+You can specify the following fields in `spec.topology` field,

 - `mode` specifies the clustering mode for MySQL.
-For now, the supported value is `"GroupReplicatoin"` for MySQL Group Replication.
+For now, the supported value is `"GroupReplication"` for MySQL Group Replication.
 This field is required if you want to deploy MySQL cluster.

 - `group` is an optional field to configure a group replication.
 It contains the following fields:
   - `name` is an optional field to specify the name for the group.
 It must be a version 4 UUID if specified.